Telugu literature: Paravastu Chinnayasuri

-Modern Period
+Modern period

-The period of Modern Telugu Poetry began with Gurajada Apparao, who changed the face of Telugu poetry with his Muthayala Saralu, and was perfected by later writers in the Romanticism era including Rayaprolu and Devulapalli Krishna Sastri.
+The period of modern Telugu literature began with Gurajada Apparao, who changed the face of Telugu poetry with his Muthayala Saralu, and was perfected by later writers in the Romanticism era including Rayaprolu and Devulapalli Krishna Sastri.
 Gurajada's attempt to reform Telugu poetry by shedding old rules and styles reached a zenith with Sri Sri.
 SriSri's famous work "Maha Prastanam" is an instant hit with every corners of society.
 Many writers followed his style and continue to enrich the literature.

 Contemporary poets

 Kandukuri Veeresalingam

 Kandukuri Veeresalingam (కందుకూరి వీరేశలింగం; also known as Kandukuri Veeresalingam Pantulu: కందుకూరి వీరేశలింగం పంతులు; 16 April 1848 – 27 May 1919) was a social reformer of Andhra Pradesh.
 He was born in an orthodox Andhra Brahmin family.
 He is widely considered as the man who first brought about a renaissance in Telugu people and Telugu literature.
-He was influenced by the ideals of Brahmo Samaj particularly those of Keshab Chandra Sen. Veereshalingam Panthulu is popularly called Gadya Tikkana.
+He was influenced by the ideals of Brahmo Samaj particularly those of Keshab Chandra Sen. Veeresalingam Panthulu is popularly called Gadya Tikkana.
 He wrote about 100 books between 1869 and 1919 and introduced the essay, biography, autobiography and the novel into Telugu literature.
 His Satyavati Charitam was the first social novel in Telugu.
-He wrote Rajashekhara Charitamu inspired by Oliver Goldsmith's The Vicar of Wakefied.
+He wrote Rajasekhara Charitamu inspired by Oliver Goldsmith's The Vicar of Wakefied.
 To him literature was an instrument to fight social evils.